stainlesspot/in-60-seconds/PITCHME.md

 - License Must Be Technology-Neutral

 +++
-### Free Software Definition
+### Free Software Definition - the four freedoms
-the Four Freedoms:
-@ul
+@ol
-- [0] The freedom to run the program as you wish, for any purpose.
+- The freedom to run the program as you wish, for any purpose.
-- [1] The freedom to study how the program works, and change it so it does your computing as you wish.
+- The freedom to study how the program works, and change it so it does your computing as you wish.
-- [2] The freedom to redistribute copies so you can help your neighbor.
+- The freedom to redistribute copies so you can help your neighbor.
-- [3] The freedom to distribute copies of your modified versions to others.
+- The freedom to distribute copies of your modified versions to others.
-@ulend
+@olend
 Access to the source code is a precondition for [1] and [3].

 +++